-DatabaseElyonim veTachtonim is also the code name for the project aimed at constructing the comprehensive inventory of the supernatural entities in the early rabbinic literature.
+DatabaseElyonim veTachtonim is also the code name for the project aimed at constructing the comprehensive inventory of the supernatural entities and their relationships with humans in the early rabbinic literature.
 First of all, the database serves the function of a specialized thematic concordance and as such provides the means for a quick localization and juxtaposition of all the textual appearances of a given entity.
 Second, the detailed division into separate units allows to deploy the quantitative methods of analysis.
 Third, the manipulation with the hashtags and filtering commands makes it possible to discern some particular regularities like the correlation between the given entity, topic and genre.
 This is just a small fraction of the potential applications, and the larger the database the more diverse the purposes.

 TheoryThe project bases on the following theoretical paradigms and specific ideas:

 - evolutionary psychology (e.g. D. Buss): essential similarities of cognitive functioning of humans irrespective of their culture;